-When you use your computer, you are undoubtedly aware of the potential online threats that exist.
-This blog will explore what a computer virus is, the many forms of viruses, and how anti-virus can help.
+When you use your computer, you need to be aware of the potential online threats that exist

 At its simplest, a computer virus is a piece of malicious software that is installed on a computer to do something terrible.
 It got its name because it does more than infect your computer; it replicates and tries to spread to other computers via network connections and the internet.
 Essentially, a computer virus spreads in the same way medical viruses spread.

 : This virus only lives to watch the world burn.
 It infects your computer memory and works to corrupt files and programs.
 They make your computer run slow.

 : This virus is a targeted virus that looks to infect a specific .exe file.
 Another Virus that lives to watch the world burn.
 They make your computer run slow.

 : A virus that watches everything you type on your computer and then sends that information to some criminal to sift through.
 This virus lives to steal your information, such as passwords, usernames, account numbers, and other personal information.

 Overwrite Virus: The name gives this one away.
 This virus overwrites everything on your hard drive, including your files, pictures, and programs.

 : This virus used to be very common (if you remember a time where browser bars were huge), and pop-ups were viruses directing you to specific sites and collecting your web browsing activities.

 The first computer virus showed up in 1971 as an experimental piece of software

 Yes, it started in a lab.
 The virus was named ‘Creeper System’.
 It was programmed to see if it could replicate, spread, and fill up a computer's hard drive so it could no longer work.
 Spoiler alert: It worked, and the computer virus was born.